ecasilla/invision/README.md

 ##FAQ

-###These Are two separate projects under one repository so you will need to run two separate shell processes minimum in order to the two services communicating.
-Only one Consumer is allow per port but (N) number of producers can be spawned..
+###These Are two separate projects under one repository.
+So you will need to run two separate shells minimum in order to get the two services communicating.
+Only one Consumer is allowed per port but (N) number of producers can be spawned..

 ##Configuring The Producer